mahmoudreheem/AltoroMatual/README.md

 ## Installation

-To set up the Nop Commerce application locally, follow these steps:
+To set up the ALtoroMatual application locally, follow these steps:

 ## Installation Steps for Selenium 4 (Java)